awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 **Minimum permissions**
 To accept or decline an invitation to join an AWS organization, you must have the following permissions:
-`organizations:ListHandshakesForAccount` – required to see the list of invitations in the Organizations console\.
+`organizations:ListHandshakesForAccount` – Required to see the list of invitations in the AWS Organizations console\.
-`organizations:AcceptHandshake`
+`organizations:AcceptHandshake`\.
-`organizations:DeclineHandshake`
+`organizations:DeclineHandshake`\.
-`iam:CreateServiceLinkedRole` – required only when accepting the invitation requires the creation of a service\-linked role to support integration with other AWS services\.
+`iam:CreateServiceLinkedRole` – Required only when accepting the invitation requires the creation of a service\-linked role to support integration with other AWS services\.
 For more information, see [AWS Organizations and Service\-Linked Roles](orgs_integrate_services.md#orgs_integrate_services-using_slrs)\.

 **Note**
 An account’s status with an organization affects what cost and usage data is visible:
 When a standalone account joins an organization, the account no longer has access to cost and usage data from the time range when the account was a standalone account\.
 If a member account leaves an organization and becomes a standalone account, the account no longer has access to cost and usage data from the time range when the account was a member of the organization\.
 The account has access only to the data that is generated as a standalone account\.
 If a member account leaves organization A to join organization B, the account no longer has access to cost and usage data from the time range when the account was a member of organization A\.
 The account has access only to the data that is generated as a member of organization B\.
-If an account re\-joins an organization that it previously belonged to, the account regains access to its historical cost and usage data\.
+If an account rejoins an organization that it previously belonged to, the account regains access to its historical cost and usage data\.

 **To accept or decline an invitation \(console\)**